Era ends, uncertainty looms as U.S. forces quit main Afghanistan base | Law-Order

 Era ends, uncertainty looms as U.S. forces quit main Afghanistan base

 The Taliban refuse to declare a ceasefire.
 Afghan soldiers have been surrendering or abandoning their posts.
 Militia groups that fought against the Taliban before the Americans arrived are taking up arms again.
-A senior Western diplomat said the United States has asked three Central Asian nations - Kazakhstan, Tajikistan and Uzbekistan - to provide a temporary home to about 10,000 Afghans who worked with either U.S. or allied forces.
+Three officials with knowledge of the discussions said the United States has asked three Central Asian nations - Kazakhstan, Tajikistan and Uzbekistan - to provide a temporary home to about 10,000 Afghans who worked with either U.S. or allied forces.

 Several European nations were also providing refuge to hundreds of Afghan employees and their families as they faced a direct threat from the Taliban.
 Since Biden's announcement that he would press ahead with Trump's withdrawal plan, insurgents have advanced across Afghanistan, notably in the north, where for years after their ouster they had a minimal presence.